 However, while the beverage may have a host of benefits, there are also some side effects to be aware of.
 For some people, consuming both green tea and matcha may result in stomach problems, headaches, iron deficiency, trouble sleeping, dizziness, irregular heartbeat and low blood pressure.
 If you are pregnant or breastfeeding, green tea should only be consumed in small amounts – less than 2 cups a day.

 The health benefits of green tea can be enjoyed whether you choose to drink green tea or matcha.
 Due to their unique flavor profiles, you simply need to choose whichever one tastes best to you.
 For example, if you need to add sweetener or milk to your matcha to make it palatable, perhaps green tea is the healthier choice for you.

 Seeing as the majority of Camellia sinensis plants are grown in Asia, green tea and matcha powder have a long way to travel before they reach our stores.
 Both beverages have a large range of health benefits, however they may not be the most sustainable choice.
 Consider drinking herbal teas, which have their own health benefits and can be made from herbs (like sage) from your own herb garden.
 Herbal teas also make great remedies for coughs and colds, as well as helping with stress and anxiety.

 It’s also worth noting to enjoy any type of tea beverage in moderation.
-After all, it is possible to have too much of a good thing!affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+After all, it is possible to have too much of a good thing!underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?